 The combination of mechanical, electrical, electronic, computing, measurement and control elements are now an important part of most modern engineering systems and are essential to meet new challenges in engineering innovation.

-This course overs key areas of both electrical and mechanical engineering reflecting the multidisciplinary nature of modern engineering.
+This course covers key areas of both electrical and mechanical engineering reflecting the multidisciplinary nature of modern engineering.
 There's a demand for graduates with expertise within and across the boundaries of both disciplines.

-The degree has dual accreditation by the Institution of Engineering and Technology and the Institution of Mechanical Engineers meaning that you will be able to capitalise on career opportunities in both or either subject.
+The degree has dual accreditation by the Institution of Engineering and Technology and the Institution of Mechanical Engineers meaning that you'll be able to capitalise on career opportunities in both or either subject.

 What you'll study